JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task4/README.md

 # Then run the client with tcc.test (required even with port-forward)
 cd task4/clients/emergency-vehicle-client
-mvn quarkus:dev -Dbase.url=http://tcc.test
+mvn quarkus:dev -Dbase.url=https://tcc.test
 ```

 **Note:**

-- **You still need `-Dbase.url=http://tcc.test` even with port-forward!** The port-forward forwards to the Ingress, which requires the `tcc.test` hostname.
+- **You still need `-Dbase.url=https://tcc.test` even with port-forward!** The port-forward forwards to the Ingress, which requires the `tcc.test` hostname and HTTPS.
 - With port-forwarding, you can only access one service at a time.
 If you need both Priority and Status services, you'll need to set up port-forwarding for both services in separate terminals, or use the Ingress option below.

 **Option 2: Use Ingress Hostname (Recommended - Production-like setup)**

-**Important:** You must pass `-Dbase.url=http://tcc.test` when running the client, otherwise it will use the default `http://localhost:8080` and fail with a 404 error.
+**Important:** You must pass `-Dbase.url=https://tcc.test` when running the client, otherwise it will use the default `https://localhost:8443` and fail.

 First, add `tcc.test` to your `/etc/hosts` file: